 - 1 large egg

-- Use a bamboo steamer or regular steamer to steam the meatballs for 12-15 minutes at full gas power.
-If you use a bamboo steamer to steam the meatballs, don’t forgot to check the water in the pan or wok often incase the water dry out before the meatball is cooked.
+Use a bamboo steamer or regular steamer to steam the meatballs for 12-15 minutes at full gas power.
+If you use a bamboo steamer to steam the meatballs, don’t forget to check the water in the pan or wok often in case the water dry out before the meatball is cooked.